-It took a while, but with considerable research and many trials (and errors), I replaced each of my M.A.C. items with a drugstore product.
+It took a while, but with considerable research and many trials (and errors), I replaced each of my M.A.C. items with one of these best drugstore makeup products.
 My criterion was that the replacement had to be cheaper, but of an equal or better quality.

 While my new choices are available in drug and discount stores like Walgreens, CVS, Rite Aid, Target, Ulta and Walmart, I order online.
 I can get everything on this list at Amazon, in a single order.
 I routinely check and continue to find that Amazon’s prices are very competitive, and routinely cheaper.

-Purchasing online works for me because not every drug or discount store carries the full line of every brand.
+Purchasing my best drugstore brands makeup online works for me because not every drug or discount store carries the full line of every brand.

 I got hooked on M.A.C.
-Pre+Prime Skin ($33) primer because it improves the application of foundation and powder.
-I’ve learned that starting with a good primer makes everything after that go on so much better.
+Prep+Prime Skin ($33) primer because it improves the application of foundation and powder.
+I’ve learned that starting with a good primer makes everything that follows that go on so much better.

-Overall, I figure that I’ve cut the cost of makeup by more than 60%—without sacrifice.
-In some cases, it’s been a big improvement.
+Overall, I figure that I’ve cut the cost of makeup by more than 60%—without sacrifice by sticking to my best drugstore makeup brands, products.
+And in almost every case, I’ve enjoyed a big improvement.
 I could not be happier.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon, at no cost to you.